Archdiocese of San Fernando

-The Roman Catholic Archdiocese of San Fernando (Archidioecesis Sancti Ferdinandi; Arkidiyosesis ng San Fernando; Arquidiócesis de San Fernando; Kapampangan: Arkidiosesis ning San Fernando) is the archdiocese of the Latin Church of the Catholic Church in Pampanga, Philippines which has territorial jurisdiction over the whole province of Pampanga and Angeles City.
+The Archdiocese of San Fernando (Archidioecesis Sancti Ferdinandi; Arkidiyosesis ng San Fernando; Arquidiócesis de San Fernando; Kapampangan: Arkidiosesis ning San Fernando) is the archdiocese of the Latin Church of the Catholic Church in Pampanga, Philippines which has territorial jurisdiction over the whole province of Pampanga and Angeles City.
 The archdiocese is also the metropolitan see of the ecclesiastical province of the same name, which also include three dioceses of its surrounding provinces of Bataan (Diocese of Balanga), Zambales (Diocese of Iba), and Tarlac (Diocese of Tarlac).
 The cathedral church and seat of the archdiocese is the Metropolitan Cathedral of San Fernando (Pampanga).
 The Virgin Mary, under the title Virgen de los Remedios, is the principal patroness.

-Its suffragan dioceses of Balanga, Iba, and Tarlac, along with the dioceses of San Jose and Cabanatuan in Nueva Ecija (both suffragans of Archdiocese of Lingayen-Dagupan), and Malolos in Bulacan (suffragan of the Archdiocese of Manila), form the group of dioceses in Central Luzon.

-Florentino G. Lavarias, D.D., is the current archbishop of the archdiocese since October 27, 2014, succeeding Paciano B. Aniceto, D.D. who resigned three months earlier on July 25, 2014.
+Florentino G. Lavarias, D.D., is the current archbishop of the archdiocese since October 27, 2014, succeeding Paciano B. Aniceto, D.D.